 Links to Resources:

+This article was written in tandem by Ryan Guina and Kristen Doerschner.
 Kristen Doerschner is the public relations coordinator for a non-profit debt relief agency and a freelance writer.
 Through her writing, Kristen covers a variety of topics, but specializes in issues related to financial education.